 There are many different learning styles, but students typically fall into one of three categories.
 It’s very important to know what learning style works best for you, especially when looking into what CPA test prep course to take.

 Studies have shown that students get higher test scores when they match their test prep course to their learning style, allowing them to retain knowledge effectively through conducive study habits.
 If you’re curious about the different types of learning styles and multiple intelligences, keep reading:

 Can you identify your learning style?
 Check out the three main learning styles below to see which one relates the most to you.

 Visual learners grasp concepts best through visual aids.
-You may be a visual learner if you prefer to interact with the world through your eyes.
+You may be a visual learner if you prefer to interact with the world through your eyes or through reading/writing.
 These type of learners tend to forget names while remembering faces.
 Visual learners obviously have a knack for anything visual, including spelling, design, and fashion.
 They prefer to receive information in the form of charts, graphs, and videos.
 Visual learners like to see everything in front of them, so they frequently make outlines, to-do lists, and notes in the text.
 When it comes to studying for the CPA exam, I recommend Roger CPA Review for visual learners, as his content is extremely engaging.